The hub of our local communities

 Customers can also simply donate a bike at any time at some of our stores too - you can find out which stores accept them here

-In 2013 we brought together the biggest company network in Europe and raised over £25k for Movember, helping to increase the profile of men's health with colleagues and customers across our stores.
+In 2013 and 2014 we brought together the biggest company network in Europe and raised over £25k for Movember, helping to increase the profile of men's health with colleagues and customers across our stores.

-We have received four awards for our work - winning an International CSR Excellence Award for Community Commitment, Retail Week Finalist Award for CSR Initiative of the Year and Business Charity Award Finalist for Charity Partner - Retail & Leisure and CSR Team.
+We are proud to have received four awards for our work - winning an International CSR Excellence Award for Community Commitment, Retail Week Finalist Award for CSR Initiative of the Year and Business Charity Award Finalist for Charity Partner - Retail & Leisure and CSR Team.